MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 or your mom's house and your house.

 Also this number and the other number are different because of CLASS routing.
 Subnets.

+> For reference, [link to the table](https://blog.holtzweb.com/posts/opnsense-wireguard-vpn/#setting-up-wireguard-on-each-instance-of-opnsense-for-site-to-site) of Site A and Site B LAN addresses used in this writeup.

+### Add a LAN gateway

+OPNSense makes it easy to add the LAN gateway.
+You want the Gateway IP to be the IP of whatever device is Site B.

+- Name

+- Interface

+- Gateway

+### Adding Routes

+Head to `System ‣ Routes ‣ Configuration`.

+You want the wireguard subnet to be routed in its entirety to and from that gateway so that access can be established and mapped by your router without the need to add firewall rules.
+With OPNsense there is one more step I had to take....

+`Firewall ‣ Settings ‣ Advanced ‣ Static route filtering` you will need to check the `Bypass firewall rules for traffic on the same interface` checkbox.